openstack/kolla-ansible/doc/source/reference/storage/external-ceph-guide.rst

   * ``/etc/kolla/config/nova/ceph.conf``
   * ``/etc/kolla/config/nova/ceph.client.cinder.keyring``

-To configure ``different Ceph backend`` for nova-compute host, which is useful for the use with availability zones:
+To configure different Ceph backends for nova-compute hosts, which is useful for use with availability zones:

 * Edit inventory file in the way described below: